 Limit Anti Cheat plugins to ensure they are not overloading your game.

-Limit the view distance of players in your server. properties settings.
+Limit the view distance of players in your server.
+Properties settings.

 Remove hostile mobs after a set time scale.

-It is recommended that you use FastAsync versions of plugins such as WorldEdit and VoxelSniper.
+You should use FastAsync versions of plugins such as WorldEdit and VoxelSniper.

 Limit the size of your world so new chunks are not constantly being created; the more significant your world, the more power you will need.

 Limit the number of plugins you use.
 Not all plugins are coded very well or appropriately tested.
 The more plugins you use increases, the potential for issues to appear.

 TPS stands for Ticks Per Second, which is a unit used to measure the performance of a Minecraft server.
 It indicates how many game ticks the server is processing in one second.
 A TPS of 20 is considered optimal for a smooth gaming experience.

 Minecraft server lag can be caused by various factors such as insufficient server resources, network issues, outdated server software, or plugin conflicts.
 It is important to diagnose the root cause of the lag to fix the issue.